LOLA0786/privatevault-enterprise-pilot/README.md

 ## Secure AI Governance, Audit, and Compliance Control Plane
 **90-Day Enterprise Validation Package**

----

 ## Overview
+Governance-Native Control Plane for Enterprise AI Systems

+## Overview

-This repository provides a **plug-and-play enterprise pilot deployment kit** for PrivateVault — a cryptographically verifiable control plane for AI agents and automated workflows.
+This repository provides a production-grade pilot environment for evaluating PrivateVault — a governance-first infrastructure layer designed to make enterprise AI systems auditable, explainable, and regulator-ready by default.

+PrivateVault addresses a growing enterprise risk:

+Modern AI platforms optimize for capability and speed, but lack built-in mechanisms for accountability, provenance, and defensibility under regulatory and legal scrutiny.

-PrivateVault ensures that every AI action is:
+This pilot enables organizations to validate that every AI-driven action is:

+- Attributable to a verified identity
-- Cryptographically signed
+- Cryptographically provable
+- Policy-compliant
 - Tamper-evident
+- Forensically reviewable

+The result is an AI operating environment that can withstand regulatory audits, incident investigations, and enterprise risk reviews.
+This repository provides a production-grade pilot environment for evaluating PrivateVault — a governance-first infrastructure layer designed to make enterprise AI systems auditable, explainable, and regulator-ready by default.

+PrivateVault addresses a growing enterprise risk:

+Modern AI platforms optimize for capability and speed, but lack built-in mechanisms for accountability, provenance, and defensibility under regulatory and legal scrutiny.

+This pilot enables organizations to validate that every AI-driven action is:

+- Attributable to a verified identity
+- Cryptographically provable
-- Replayable
+- Policy-compliant
-- Policy-governed
+- Tamper-evident
-- Audit-ready
+- Forensically reviewable

-This pilot kit enables rapid validation inside enterprise Kubernetes environments.
+The result is an AI operating environment that can withstand regulatory audits, incident investigations, and enterprise risk reviews.

 ---